Subscribe from $5.99

 By Nicole Barton-Spencer

-I have been a public school counselor for 18 years, and during that time I’ve worked in every type of environment.
+I have been a public school counsellor for 18 years, and during that time I’ve worked in every type of environment.
 My current position is at a middle school of around 1,700 students, where African American students make up almost 12 percent of the population.

 In this role, I primarily address and have been trusted with the task of helping Black students (and white/Caucasian teachers) navigate the challenges of race and culture.
 Students want to know how they can have a voice in their diverse community, and teachers, in turn, want to know how to address the personal, educational, and social needs of these students.